-On a cool Sunday afternoon in late September I arrived at Covered Wagon Ranch in the Gallatin Valley.
+On a cool Sunday afternoon in late September, I arrived at Covered Wagon Ranch in the Gallatin Valley.
 Big Sky country was beginning to experience the fall color change in western Montana.
 Nelly, the teacup pig, worked the grounds of the ranch like a Hoover vacuum cleaner, eating the grass around her.
 Cowgirls walked by, leading their horses to the barn.
-I had arrived in horse heaven at a Big Sky, Montana dude ranch and was ready to go horseback riding in Yellowstone Park at Covered Wagon Ranch.
+I had arrived in horse heaven at this Dude Ranch in Montana, ready to horseback ride through Yellowstone National Park.

-Where’s the best horseback riding near the west entrance to Yellowstone National Park?
-Covered Wagon Ranch, just north of Yellowstone National Park in Big Sky, Montana, is a family-owned guest ranch offering fabulous horseback riding in Gallatin Canyon and Yellowstone Park.
+Near the west entrance to Yellowstone National Park, Covered Wagon Ranch is located in Big Sky, Montana.
+It’s a family-owned guest ranch offering fabulous horseback riding in Gallatin Canyon and Yellowstone Park.
 Established in 1925, this all-inclusive dude ranch gives guests custom-tailored rides, family-friendly dining and five-star hospitality in Big Sky, Montana.

 “I believe we ride in some of the most beautiful country put on this earth,” said Covered Wagon Ranch owner Kurt Puckett.
 “We have the best backyard around and we are blessed to call it our home.”

 For this reason, when I found CWR I quit looking for other places to horseback ride.
 I was so impressed with the care and love they give to their horses.
 The Covered Wagon Ranch has a string of 75 horses all owned by the ranch, and the owners fit each person with a horse to match their riding ability.
 Even though this was my first time here, I soon found that there were many repeat visitors.